EMBL-EBI-TSI/aap-client-python/README.rst

 Overview
 ########

-This library can be used to interface with the AAP, although it is also able to sign tokens.
+This library is meant to be used in the backed to interact with Tokens produced by EBI's AAP
-(for testing the verification is done correctly)

 Cryptographic files here shouldn't be used in production, they're just for testing :)